yongjhih/rx-net/README.md

 * It not works on Samsung Note Edge, Android 6.0.1
 * It does work on Nexus Pixel, Android 7.1.1 (can also reproduce)
+* It does work on Nexus 5X, Android 7.1.1
 * It does work on Nexus 5, Android 6.0.1

 ## LICENSE